NZ vs US turf ryegrass

 • One thing that isn’t different is that they all are susceptible to sulfonylurea herbicides.

-Mediterranean turf ryegrass cultivars germinate and establish more rapidly in colder conditions.
+Mediterranean cultivars establish quicker in colder conditions.

 Few Turf Managers have the luxury of being able to oversow with perennial ryegrass later in the autumn.
 However, when you look at Independent NZ Trial data where both Continental and Mediterranean germplasm were included (2005-2007) the results don’t exactly support this claim.